 One of its best features is having three different condenser capsules all combined in one; allowing you to record in many settings.
 You can do a solo recording, two-person face to face recording, and group recording.
 It is so user friendly even for beginners; you can simply plug it into the computer via USB or use XLR output if you want superior quality sound.
 Unlike many others that will require you to purchase a stand separately, Yeti comes with its own stand.

 When you consider its flexibility, ease of use, stand-alone ready to use and price, we think it’s great for podcasters.
 Be warned though; the microphone is heavy

-Hyper X Quadcast is designed to function as an all-inclusive standalone microphone for streamers, gamers and podcasters.
+Hyper X Quadcast the fifth-best podcasting microphone you can find in the market in 2020.
+It is designed to function as an all-inclusive standalone microphone for streamers, gamers, and podcasters.
 It has impressive features that help to eliminate noise such as the anti-vibration shock mount for reducing movement sounds, built-in pop filters for reducing muffling and pop noises.

 The microphone offers you four polar patterns to choose from: cardioid, bidirectional, omnidirectional, and stereo.
 To suit your desired sound, all you do is use the gain control to adjust sensitivity to any interfering noises.

 The Hyper X Quad microphone also eliminates chances of unintentional recording.
 It has a Led indicator to indicate the status of the mic and turns red when you are ready to record.
 Also featured, is a tap-to-mute function that allows you to mute without delays.